LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 > *respoonse:*
 > (2257, 35788)

+`X_train_tfidf` is the scipy sparce matrix containg the new feature vectors.

 ## Training a classifier

-Now that we have our features, we can train a classifier to try to predict the category of a post.
-Let's start with a [naïve Bayes](https://scikit-learn.org/1.7/modules/naive_bayes.html#naive-bayes) classifier, which provides a nice baseline for this task. `scikit-learn` includes several variants of this classifier, and the one most suitable for word counts is the multinomial variant:
+Now that we have our features in `X_train_tfidf`, we can train a classifier to try to predict the category of a post.
+Let's start with a [naïve Bayes](https://scikit-learn.org/1.7/modules/naive_bayes.html#naive-bayes) classifier, which provides a nice baseline for this task. `scikit-learn` includes several variants of this classifier, and the one most suitable for word counts is the *multinomial*[^6] variant:

 ```python
 from sklearn.naive_bayes import MultinomialNB
 clf = MultinomialNB().fit(X_train_tfidf, twenty_train.target)
 ```

+## Making Predictions

 To try to predict the outcome on a new document we need to extract the features using almost the same feature extracting chain as before.
 The difference is that we call `transform` instead of `fit_transform` on the transformers, since they have already been fit to the training set: